Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] VM1, VM2, and VM3 only.
 - [ ] VM1, VM2, VM3, and VM4.
 - [ ] VM1 and VM4 only.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have a hybrid configuration of Azure Active Directory (Azure AD).
-You have an Azure HDInsight cluster on a virtual network.
-You plan to allow users to authenticate to the cluster by using their on-premises Active Directory credentials.
-You need to configure the environment to support the planned authentication.
-Solution: You deploy Azure Active Directory Domain Services (Azure AD DS) to the Azure subscription.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You have an Azure subscription named Sub1.
 You create a virtual network that contains one subnet.
 On the subnet, you provision the virtual machines shown in the following table.
 Currently, you have not provisioned any network security groups (NSGs).
 You need to implement network security to meet the following requirements: – Allow traffic to VM4 from VM3 only. – Allow traffic from the Internet to VM1 and VM2 only. – Minimize the number of NSGs and network security rules.
 How many NSGs and network security rules should you create?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 NSGs: Network security rules